lsennn/Deus-ex-machina/README.md

 Once Advanced Rendering is on and the theme has no text transformation, HTML/CSS-colored dialogue from the preset (or regex) will display properly.

+## Lumiverse
+### Requirements:

+* Lumiverse **v1.2.0+**
+* **Preset regexes imported and enabled.**

+### Installation and download
+1. Download [`DEUS EX MACHINA V2.5 Lumiverse.json`](</DEUS EX MACHINA V2.5 Lumiverse.json>) from the repository or the releases page.
+2. In Lumiverse, click on Loom.
+3. On the top right bar, click on the three dots.
+4. Select Import Loom JSON and import the preset.

+> [!IMPORTANT]
+> If you're in a chat that already has many DEM modules across several messages in the output, go back to the home screen before importing the preset to avoid performance issues.

 ## Summaryception Integration

-If you use [Summaryception](https://github.com/Lodactio/Extension-Summaryception), pair it with the DEM Summaryception preset from the repository or releases page.
+If you use [Summaryception](https://github.com/Lodactio/Extension-Summaryception), (SillyTavern extension)  pair it with the DEM Summaryception preset from the repository or releases page.
 It includes XML tags and focuses only on content inside `<prose>`.

 To configure the wrapper: